jeffThompson/TechnologyAndTheLandscape/README.md

 ***

 ## COURSE CALENDAR
-Readings are listed for the days they are due.
 More details are in the "Weekly Calendar and Assignments" folder.

 \- \- \-